 By the way, I’ve recently updated my thinking on chocolate after watching what Dr. Greger has to say about it.
 In particular, I thought this video on using cocoa powder to treat chronic fatigue syndrome was fascinating (I don’t have CFS, but I was still won over by the data):

 I start my smoothie-making process the same each time with some unsweetened non-dairy milk.
-I think healthiest combination is using hemp and sesame seeds.
 A high-speed blender takes it from this: